lnxjedi/gopherbot/DevNotes.md

 ## Questions

-Can a plugin schedule a job?
-E.g. for the time tracking plugin; it could be written to run in the background, or it could schedule a job that checks back with the user periodically.

 Are all commands checked before all message matchers?
 Multiple matching commands should do nothing, but what about multiple message matchers?
 Probably, all matching message matchers should run.
-If a command matches, message matchers probably should not be checked, as that might cause "side effects".

 ## TODO Items

+This is just a gathering spot for somewhat uncategorized TODO items...

 - Plugin debugging verbose - emit messages for user message matching(?); when the user requesting debugging sets verbose, message match checks should trigger debug messages as well if the plugin being debugged has message matchers
+- Plugin debugging channel option - ability to filter by channel if channel set
 - Slack connector: look up new Bot IDs on the fly if a new bot ID is seen; need to add locking of the bots[] map
 - Move slack send loop into anon func in Run
 - Consider: Use globalLock for protocolConfig, brainConfig, elevateConfig
-- Add SendBotMessage() and GetBotMessage() methods for Slack in a conditional compilation connector_testing.go ala GetEvents - see emit_testing.go; use for connecting to slack and immediately quitting
 - Documentation for events, emit, development and testing - Developing.md
 - Stop hard-coding 'it' for contexts; 'server:it:the server' instead of 'server', (context followed by generics that match); e.g. "reboot server",